yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

     "./bordersfix.png"
     >}}

-Newcomer [yzct12345](https://github.com/yzct12345) came like a sonic boom, implementing critical improvements at impressive speeds!
+Newcomer [yzct12345](https://github.com/yzct12345) arrived like a sonic boom, implementing critical improvements at impressive speeds!

 By [ignoring an invalid texture operation,](https://github.com/yuzu-emu/yuzu/pull/6679) an early crash affecting `Pokémon: Let’s go, Eevee! & Pikachu!` in Vulkan was solved.
 No more crashes when catching your first Pokémon.
-Gotta catch’em all!
+Gotta catch ’em all!

-[yzct12345’s work on optimizing UnswizzleTexture](https://github.com/yuzu-emu/yuzu/pull/6790) resulted in up to double performance for video decoding, and it also improved general gameplay!
+[yzct12345’s work on optimizing UnswizzleTexture](https://github.com/yuzu-emu/yuzu/pull/6790) resulted in up to double the performance for video decoding, and it also improved general gameplay!
-This results in far smoother video playback and in a considerable reduction of the CPU performance needed to get a pleasant gaming experience.
+This results in far smoother video playback and a considerable reduction of the CPU performance needed to get a pleasant gaming experience.
 Thanks!

 [toastUnlimited](https://github.com/lat9nq) is our specialist in Linux testing and bug reporting.
-He noticed that the rune telemorting animation in `The Legend of Zelda: Breath of the Wild` wasn’t working correctly on the Iris and radeonsi Mesa drivers, the default OpenGL drivers for recent Intel and AMD GPUs, respectively.
+He noticed that the rune teleporting animation in `The Legend of Zelda: Breath of the Wild` wasn’t working correctly on the Iris and RadeonSI Mesa drivers, the default OpenGL drivers for recent Intel and AMD GPUs, respectively.

 [Thanks to instructions the Mesa driver team gave us](https://gitlab.freedesktop.org/mesa/mesa/-/issues/3820#note_753371) in how to properly use BindImageTexture,